KeyserDSoze/Rystem.OpenAi/src/Rystem.OpenAi/README.md

     var resultOfEuclideanDinstance = _openAiUtility.EuclideanDistance(results.Data.First().Embedding, results.Data.First().Embedding);
     Assert.True(resultOfCosineSimilarity >= 1);

-Without DI, you need to setup an OpenAiService [without Dependency Injection](#without-dependency-injection) and after that you can use
+Without DI, you need to setup an OpenAiServiceLocator [without Dependency Injection](#without-dependency-injection) and after that you can use

-    IOpenAiUtility openAiUtility = OpenAiService.Instance.Utility();
+    IOpenAiUtility openAiUtility = OpenAiServiceLocator.Instance.Utility();

 ### Tokens
 [📖 Back to summary](#documentation)\